liudawen0909/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Go straight or left   | Go straight or left  |

 The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83.3%.
-This compares favorably to the accuracy on the test set of ...
+This compares favorably to the accuracy on the test set of 92.1%.
+This is lower, however, I found the issue is because in the training set all the "No vehicles" sign is tri-angle, but my test image is a circle.
+So, that could be the reason why the model cannot identify this traffic sign.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)